Spiced Apple Butter Recipe

 You can do one or the other of these but not both, since you wouldn't want to lose sugar in the process of squishing berries through a sieve.
 I didn't do either and it turned out fine.

 Maceration: Mix the sugar into the tayberries (and rhubarb too, if you want) and let them sit for several hours or overnight.
 This will release the juices.
 Don't discard the juice!
-You want them to cook into the jam as it cooks down.
-This speeds up the cooking time a bit.
+You want that tasty liquid to cook into the jam as it cooks down.
+The maceration step speeds up the cooking time a bit.

 Seedless option: Another step I skipped that you could add if it's your preference: Gently cook the tayberries alone for a bit to loosen them up, then squish them through a fine sieve with the back of a soup ladle to remove the majority of the seeds.
 Tayberries are a blackberry cross and their parent's seediness does show up in the jam.